edsnjavier/CNN-Hair-Type-Classification/README.md

 ## Repository Overview
 This repository includes:
-- A PDF file summarizing the project
+- A PDF file summarizing the write-up for this project
 - Jupyter Notebooks (.ipynb) with different model versions for experimentation